Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Does your parrot look bored every time you put her pellets in her dish?
 Does she get a sad look in her eyes just before she bites you?
 Does she attack your neighbors every time they come to visit?
 They can get that way.
 Maybe all she needs is a little exercise.

 Here in Brazil, I see flocks of parrots out in my garden almost every day.
 Life is not easy for them.
-They have to fly from tree to tree, finding something to eat each morning, avoiding predators all day, and once a year they have to build a good nest and find extra food for their babies.
+They have to fly from tree to tree, find something to eat each morning and avoid predators all day.
+Once a year, they have to build a good nest and find extra food for their babies.

 What are some alternatives to flying?

 Alternatives to Flying

 Good exercise for the legs, the neck, and often the wings, too.